Greece in the Eurovision Song Contest 1998: At Eurovision

 In the lead up to the event, the song's composer, Yiannis Valvis, was not happy with the way the group's performance was to be filmed and demanded changes.
 When his demands were not met, the group threatened to quit the contest on the morning of the final day of rehearsals, and on the afternoon, they pulled out.
 Only minutes after their withdrawal, however, the group returned to the green room, having decided to go through with the performance after all, without the composer watching them on stage.
-Valvis was not permitted to attend the contest, on account of his aggressive behavior.
+Valvis was not permitted to attend the contest, on account of his aggressive behaviour.
 He watched the contest locked inside his hotel room with two security guards guarding his door.